chisophugis/rb/README.md

 # Red-Black Trees

-This repo contains some investigation I did (and hope to return to some day) surveying the variety of red-black tree implementations.
+This repo contains some investigation I did (and hope to return to some day) surveying the variety of red-black tree implementations, with the intent of writing a better implementation.

 ## The bestiary